Getting Back

 “Naw.
 You’re right,” we answer.
 “Had to come back to find out how those bills get up on the ceiling.”

 Ah!
 We’ve asked the right question.
-Everyone is happy to tell us, but the guy who turns out to be the owner starts us off.
+Everyone is happy to tell us, but the guy who turns out to be the owner starts it off.

 “It’s to help fund a party we have every year.
 You wrap a bill in a quarter with a tack through it and lambast it up to the ceiling.
 If it sticks, you’re entered in a prize drawing.”